asofmosq/Spell-Checker/README.rst

 ===============

 A spelling checker that outputs a list of words that were not found in the dictionary.
-This library parses a dictionary file into a Trie to make the text search as efficient as possible.
+This library parses a dictionary file into a Trie and then searches the Trie with the words from the input file.

 Typical Workflow
 ----------------